NOC-MDP/ReSow-Ceeds-V4/docs/UserGuide.md

 7. Click Download

 The web browser will download a CSV of the data subset and save it in the default location (usually user downloads directory).
 This can be easily opened in Excel or similar.
+If there is more than one downloadable layer selected then the features inside the polygon for each layer will be downloaded as seperate CSV files.

 <div align="center">
 <img src="assets/polygon.png" alt="Example of a polygon">